 3631: Something called the Tool Crib is advertised at this address in the 1961 Echowan.

-Below is a photo of what the intersection looked like with the Davannis and Minnesota Rubber buildings in 2002, courtesy of Emory Anderson:
+Below is a photo of what the intersection looked like with the Davannis and Minnesota Rubber buildings in 2002, by Emory Anderson:

 ALONG HIGHWAY 100